eraybasar/pesdk-docs/_guides/ios/v6_5/introduction/architecture.md

 Our SDK provides two main view controllers.
 One to work with the camera and one to edit an image.
-In the following section we will first explain how the licensing works and then how the basic view controllers are setup.
-Also we will demonstrate how they can be embedded into an `UINavigationController`.
+In the following section we will first explain how the licensing works and then how the basic view controllers are set up.
+We will also demonstrate how they can be embedded into a `UINavigationController`.

 ## License file